turusko/python.selenium.ete.tests/readme.md

 # Readme

-This is currently a MS Edge selenium test package for user workflow through the KVL application
+This is an MS Edge selenium test package for user workflow through the KVL application.
+We have added BDD testing using the package behave, allowing us to make tests from gherkin feature files.

 ## What is currently being worked on?

-We are currently working on permits application adding end to end tests for the permits app

-## How is this different from existing automation?

-Current test complete automation is created via test cases testing functions at a lower level where this tests application at a End to End level

-## Will this work with test complete?

-We can and will integrate this with test complete, we however would use a different pipeline as this world be classed more as a smoke test than a regression test
+Looking at converting test complete tests for the permit application into gherkin.

 ## How should my app setting json look?
+Reminder the app setting file should be in the c:\ drive.
+This is used for CI to ensure confidential information is not shared.

 ```json
 {